mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp_schc.md

 | esp_sn            | ESP Sequence Number         | RFC4301   | EEC   |
 | esp_sn_lsb        | 0-32                        | ThisRFC   | EEC   |
 |-------------------+-----------------------------+-----------+-------+
-{: #tab-ehc-ctx-esp title="Set of Variables to establish Diet-ESP SCHC sessions in Diet-ESP"}
+{: #tab-ehc-ctx-esp title="Set of Variables to generate IIPC, CTEC and EEC Rules in Diet-ESP"}

 Any variable starting with "ts_" is associated with the Traffic Selectors (TSi/TSr) of the SA.
 The notation is introduced by this specification but the definitions of the variables are in {{!RFC4301}} and {{!RFC7296}}.